Chair and Peer Classroom Observations - Guidelines for the Process

-Associate Professor of Special Education and
+Associate Dean and Professor of Special Education, School of Education

 It has been proposed that student perception is the reality that educator must address.
 Often, it is that very perception that is difficult to identify.
 Effective teachers know their subject matter, use strategies to best facilitate student learning, and evaluate how well students understand the information.
 So what could possibly be the problem?
 Unfortunately, a teacher's perception of the learning environment and the students' perception of that same learning environment can be completely different.